RTXteam/RTX/README.md

-RTX-KG2 is a knowledge graph comprising 7.5M nodes and 34.3M relationships that is built by integrating concepts and concept-predicate-concept triples obtained from all of the KG1 knowledge sources plus:
+RTX-KG2 is a knowledge graph comprising 7.5M nodes and 34.3M relationships that is built by integrating concepts and concept-predicate-concept triples obtained from:

+1. *All of the KG1 knowledge sources*
-1. Unified Medical Language System (UMLS; including SNOMED&nbsp;CT)
+2. Unified Medical Language System (UMLS; including SNOMED&nbsp;CT)
-2. NCBI Genes
+3. NCBI Genes
-3. Ensembl Genes
+4. Ensembl Genes
-4. UniChem
+5. UniChem
-5. Semantic Medline Database (SemMedDB)
+6. Semantic Medline Database (SemMedDB)

 RTX-KG2 complies with the Biomedical Data Translator Knowledge Graph object model standard, which is based on the Biolink model.
 RTX-KG2 is hosted in a